Derry Hill: Amenities

 The village has a shop, a Church of England parish church, a primary school, a pre-school, and a pub known since 1838 as the Lansdowne Arms (its building dating back to 1843).

 A new village hall with sports facilities was built in 2000, and named the Lansdowne Hall in memory of the 8th Lord Lansdowne, who had died in 1997.
 It replaced a smaller building provided in 1873 as a school by the Lansdownes.

-Local government
+Governance

-Derry Hill lies within the parish of Calne Without, which covers a wide area including the nearby villages of Studley and Sandy Lane.
+Derry Hill lies within the parish of Derry Hill & Studley, created by renaming Calne Without parish, effective in May 2025.
+The parish includes the nearby village of Studley, and extends south through the Bowood estate to take in the small village of Sandy Lane.
 At county level the unitary authority is Wiltshire Council.
-The village is in the North Wiltshire parliamentary constituency.
+The village is in the Chippenham parliamentary constituency.

 Religious sites

 Church of England

 Christ Church was built in the west of the village in 1839–1840 to a design by T. H. Wyatt and D. Brandon.
 It is in the Late Perpendicular Gothic style, in dressed stone, and decorated inside.
 There were three banks of pews (556 seats) in a wide nave with a small sanctuary.
 The west tower with a needle spire was provided by the 3rd Lord Lansdowne at a cost of £111.
 Later, c.1862, an organ was provided.
 Before the choir stalls were built in 1953–1954, the choir had sung from the gallery.
 Other improvements to the church in the 20th century included re-seating the nave in 1936, and replacing the stone roof tiles with slate, together with other general repairs, in 1961–1962.

 The church was used regularly by the Lansdowne family for weddings and funerals when their private chapel was too small.
 Tombs in the churchyard include those of the 5th Marquess of Lansdowne (d.1927) and his wife Maud (d.1932).

 Derry Hill was anciently part of the extensive Calne parish.
 In 1841 a chapelry district was created for the new church, its area taken from the west part of Calne parish and parts of the parishes of Bremhill and Chippenham, together with detached parts of Corsham and Bishop's Cannings parishes and the extra-parochial areas of Bowood and Pewsham.
 The population of the new district was estimated to be between 1400 and 1500.
 At first the district included Sandy Lane village, but in 1864 that southern part was transferred to Chittoe parish.

 In 1994, the Derry Hill vicarage was united with that of Bremhill and Foxham, with one vicar covering both parishes.
 Today the church is covered by the Marden Valley team ministry, alongside St Mary's and Holy Trinity at Calne, and the churches at Bremhill, Foxham and Blackland.
 The parish registers from 1840 (baptisms and burials) and 1842 (marriages), other than those in current use, are held in the Wiltshire and Swindon Record Office.